-Spinal fluid examinations for neurodegenerative diseases
+Cerebrospinal fluid examinations for neurodegenerative diseases

 Most of my patients undergo a lumbar puncture to test for one of two neurodegenerative diseases: MS and Alzheimer’s disease.

-Testing spinal fluid for MS
+Testing cerebrospinal fluid for MS

 If MS is the focus, I test for immunoglobulins in your spinal fluid present in a disproportionate amount to the immunoglobulins in your blood.
 These are called oligoclonal bands.